antimof/UxPlay/README.txt

 acceleration): once again use decodebin in the video pipeline; introduce new option "-avdec" to force software h264 decoding by libav h264, if needed (to prevent selection of vaapisink by autovideosink).
 Update llhttp to v6.0.6.
-UxPlay now reports itself as AppleTV3,2.
+UxPlay now reports itself as AppleTV3,2.\
+Restrict connections to one client at a time (second client must now wait for first client to disconnect).

 1.45 2022-01-10 New behavior: close video window when client requests "stop mirroring".
 (A new "no close" option "-nc" is added for users who